 Another important issue is to ensure that the scheme is not simply rejected flat out by the case officer – submitted as a PPS7 scheme, it should go forward to committee.
 And that committee can be educated about the scheme and have a site visit – all of which makes it a process that is much more possible to engage with.

-As Hugh points out, appeals can take the length and cost of the design process to an even higher level but committing to this route is a huge financial commitment.
+Appeals can take the length and cost of the design process to an even higher level but committing to this route is a huge financial commitment.
 Most estimates from architects specialising in PPS7 houses suggest that it is likely to cost between £30-100,000.

 Proving Innovation and the Rise of Engineering

 One interesting development of the subtle changes in wording over this clause’s history is the increasing emphasis on the innovative nature of the scheme.
 The fact that under 79 schemes can now prove innovation instead of being deemed of ‘exceptional quality’ has allowed greater flexibility for designers without necessarily making it easier to achieve.
-The point, however, is that innovation in itself can be a justification for approval although, according to Kevin Brown, “many local authorities are still in practice looking for both’.

 Innovation can be interpreted in a design context, of course.
 Innovation is something that fits in more naturally with contemporary schemes, of course – some houses just look different and therefore ‘innovative’ but it doesn’t mean that traditional schemes can’t use it too.

 The problem with innovation, of course, is that it requires constant raising of the bar.
 Done once, by definition, it cannot be replicated.
-Indeed Modece’s Lavenham scheme was originally rejected by the local authority in part because the (for the mainstream) highly forward-thinking natural building techniques and features designed in “have been deployed on other buildings designed by Modece Architects”.

 Proving innovation is not just difficult but, according to Robin Hamilton, eventually self-defeating, with the risk of creating a generation of prototype houses that exist in isolation, rather than improving the standards of the wider housing stock.
-“Every job that we take on makes the subsequent jobs harder – innovation is a major flaw in the system because in my view, once innovation has been proven it should go into the mainstream rather than be discarded.”

 Of course, the whole point of 79 is that these houses are the exception rather than ever becoming the rule, but you can see his point.